You’re here because you want to learn about some fresh ways to make money online?

 One of the keys to successful freelance writing is to establish yourself in a niche.
 This gives you an advantage over other writers who position themselves as generalist writers.

-Once you’ve found your niche, it’s time to build your website, open a PayPal account for invoices, create some samples to showcase your skills, and start pitching jobs.
+Once you’ve found your niche, it’s time to build your website, open a PayPal account for invoices or you can use invoice maker to generate invoices, create some samples to showcase your skills, and start pitching jobs.

 Here are some of the best places to look for jobs as a freelance writer: